All silicone gel filled breast implants are considered high risk medical devices

-- A Medicare rebate is available for Magnetic Resonance Imaging (MRI) to assess the structural integrity of known or suspected PIP breast implants for a 12 month period, until 12 March 2013.
+- A Medicare rebate is available for Magnetic Resonance Imaging (MRI) to assess the structural integrity of known or suspected PIP breast implants, until 30 June 2017.

 - For women with implants: the most appropriate person from which to obtain the best available information is your GP or the surgeon who did your implant.
 Since January 2012 the Department of Health and Ageing and the TGA have been liaising closely with key medical organisations and taking advice from an Expert Committee including surgical experts from the Royal Australasian College of Surgeons, the Australian Society of Plastic Surgeons and the Australasian College of Cosmetic Surgeons.
 This group will continue to meet to examine any new information and these organisations will continue to inform their members of any new development.

-- TGA website: The TGA has a wealth of information on its website which is updated every week.
+- TGA website: The TGA has a wealth of information on its website.